 According to Gartner’s 2019 CIO survey, enterprise use of AI has grown 270% since 2015.
 IDC predicted that AI and cognitive technology spending will exceed $50B worldwide by 20211.
 As businesses adjust to the new normal, post-COVID19, the pace of AI and automation is expected to garner speed as companies look to embrace a digital workforce and reduce their dependence on a human one in order to be more resilient and future-proof.

-With insurers experiencing a 200 per cent increase in call volumes and claims, in the aftermath of COVID-19, it has never been more important for companies to connect concerned customers to the information they need, as efficiently as possible.
-AI is allowing the insurance industry to streamline the intake of claims and flag up fraudulent activity for an expert to review in more detail – utilising the expertise of an insurance professional, and making the claims process more efficient and streamlined.
-Similarly, across industries, there is a need to simplify, standardize and automate business processes, right from front office customer service, all the way to the back-office.
-Companies that jump straight into automation, without fixing broken processes first, more than likely fail to reap the full benefits of AI.
+With insurers experiencing a 200% increase in call volumes and claims, Business Intelligence Automation has become crucial for connecting concerned customers to the information they need efficiently.
+AI streamlines claims intake, identifies fraudulent activity, and improves the efficiency of the claims process.
+From front-office customer service to the back-office, industries seek to simplify, standardize, and automate business processes, ensuring maximum benefits from AI while addressing broken processes.
 Enterprises have used Lean Six Sigma (LSS) for decades to reduce defects, error rates and turnaround times by understanding root causes and eliminating non-value adding activities.
 Before we start an enterprise-wide automation journey, it is advisable to use LSS coupled with process and task mining tools at one’s disposal to streamline and reduce process variations.

 Reigniting customer care